-The probate courts in the state where I live (Massachusetts) use a similar format to account for funds of people who cannot manage their own money.
+The probate courts in the state where I live (Massachusetts) use a similar format to account for the funds of people who cannot manage their own money.
 Ideally, your family won’t be required to account for your loved one’s expenses and income in court, but these probate account forms provide an example of my format to help you privately organize a loved one’s financial information.

 Organizing a Senior’s Medications

 The other organizational tool I used was for medications.
 My father was taking 15 different medications and supplements when he moved into his assisted living apartment.
-Not only did the facility want a careful account of everything he was taking when he moved in, but my family and I also wanted a way of tracking what all he was taking and why.
+Not only did the facility want a careful account of everything he was taking when he moved in, but my family also wanted a way of tracking what he was taking and why.
 So, I devised a medication management checklist to help my sister sort out Dad’s medication regimen (remember, she was named as his health care proxy).

-The purpose of this checklist is to help prevent polypharmacy, which can occur when different doctors and specialists prescribe a variety of medications, resulting in duplicates or even drugs that conflict with each other.
+The purpose of this checklist is to help prevent polypharmacy, which can occur when different doctors and specialists prescribe a variety of medications, resulting in duplicates or even drugs that interact with each other.
 The completed chart also helped us find the right Medicare Part D Plan for Dad and maximize his benefits.
 We even found that the VA offered a cheaper alternative source for one of his medications.

 The chart I created lists the name of each medication, the dosage/frequency, the reason for the medication and the physician who prescribed it, along with the source of payment and the date it was begun and/or discontinued.
-Once you see all this information together on the same sheet of paper, you can ask better questions when you take your loved one to doctor’s appointments, get better advice when you fill prescriptions and make more informed decisions about health insurance coverage.
+Once you see all this information together on the same sheet of paper, you can ask better questions when you take your loved one to doctor’s appointments, get better advice when you fill prescriptions, and make more informed decisions about health insurance coverage.

 In my father’s case, the information on this chart changed monthly.
-We would not have been able to keep track of all the constant medication changes without using this written tool.
+We would not have been able to keep track of the constant medication changes without using this written tool.
 For example, when my father began falling frequently in assisted living, this checklist helped us troubleshoot with his physicians.
 The first thing doctors usually check when a senior starts experiencing regular falls is their medication regimen, but we quickly figured out that his prescription drugs weren’t the culprit.
 In fact, Dad had an irregular heartbeat that was causing sudden drops in blood pressure and fainting spells.
 After they implanted a pacemaker, the mystery was solved.